IvanUlloa098/orion-frontend-test/README.md

 # Movie Managment Web Application

 Movie Catalog is a web application in which you can view, search, add, edit and delete movies from a database.
 The application was developed using [Ionic Framework](https://ionicframework.com) in combination with [React](https://es.reactjs.org).
+Additional styling was done using [Tailwind CSS]( https://tailwindcss.com) utilities.

 ## Instalation
 > **_NOTE:_** This application was developed using [Node.js]( https://nodejs.org) version  ***16.13.1*** higher versions could cause the developer server to fail compiling the React application.
-It’s recommended to use [NVM]( https://github.com/nvm-sh/nvm) to manage the different versions on Node.
+It’s recommended to use [NVM]( https://github.com/nvm-sh/nvm) to manage the different versions of Node.

+From now on it is assumed that you have used Node.js and NPM in the past.
+You can download the version required [here]( https://nodejs.org/download/release/v16.13.1/) or use a version manager.

 ### Getting started